elricstorm/rails-for-windows/README.md

 takes advantage of using objects with the *[pipeline] (http://www.howtogeek.com/138121/geek-school-learning-powershell-objects/)*.
 It is also used with Chocolatey and package management.

+    Ruby is hard to install on Windows

+You can manually install Ruby using *[Rubyinstaller] (http://rubyinstaller.org/)* and you can also automate installations for Ruby using chocolatey or boxstarter.
+All of the installation methods are easy and pain-free.
+Windows installers can also make use of the DevKit which will build and use native C/C++ extensions automatically when required during gem installations.

+    Linux has RVM

+Windows has PIK.
+There are also new free Ruby Stack providers like *[Bitnami] (https://bitnami.com/stack/ruby)* which allow developers to deploy a complete environment stack with one click installation.

+The main thing to realize is that Windows has come far and there are many contributors across many projects that invest their time to help new developers get up to speed quickly.
+It can be done.

 DOCUMENTATION BEING UPDATED DAILY
 ==================================